shimacos37/kaggle-otto-3rd-place-solution/alvor/README.md

 Run the Jupyter Notebook from the current repository:
 ```
-make_train_df.ipynb
+alvor/make_train_df.ipynb
 ```
-As a result, the output files will be placed into the "feats" folder of the repository:
+As a result, the output files will be placed into the "alvor/feats" folder of the repository:
 ```
 feats_0_batch_0.pqt
 feats_0_batch_0_small.pqt